jnfrdm/REAPER-Script-Auto-MIDI-Rec/README.md

 ## REAPER script installation
 Open REAPER.
 Go to "Options -> Show REAPER resource path in explorer/finder...".
 A window should be opened.
 Go to folder "Scripts", create a new folder "Custom Scripts" and put inside the script.

 Come back to REAPER and go to "Actions -> Show action list...".
 A window should be opened.
 Go to "New action... -> Load ReaScript..." and then selects the script inside "Custom Scripts".
 Now the script is installed.

 It's needed a shortcut to call it.
 Still in the same "Actions" window, in "Filter" search for the script, click on it, go to "Add..." and then press the key you want associate to the script, the press "Ok".
 Pay attention that many keys are already linked to other built-in scripts.
 In our case letter "q" , that is usually free, has been used.

 Finally, still in "Actions" window, select the script and click on "Edit Action".
 An editor should be opened.

+Change the following variables :
-Fill "song_path" with the absolute path of songs folder while set "n_of_recordings" with the number of songs in the folder.
+- "song_path" with the absolute path of songs folder.
+- "n_of_recordings" with the number of songs in the folder.
+- "n_MIDI_device_index" with the output MIDI index of the MIDI hardware (Disklavier in the case of Audio909)
+- "song_name" with the name that have MIDI files (In the Audio909 case, fill "song_name" with one of the track among ["MBA","M","B","A"].
+Then open the editor of the Lua script, comment lines 127,168 and 183 by writing "--" at the beginning and un-comment line 128,169 and 184 by deleting "--" at the beginning.)

 ## Start Script
 Open a new empty project in REAPER, make sure that the play marker (the vertical green line) is exactly at zero (you can press the "Previous Track" button or also use the associated shortcut pressing "w") and press "q" (or the key you chose for the script).
 The tracks should have been created, the MIDI file should have been played and the recording should have been started.